Maltose synthase

-Thus, the two substrates of this enzyme are alpha-D-glucose 1-phosphate and H_{2}O, whereas its two products are maltose and phosphate.
+Maltose synthase is an enzyme that catalyzes the chemical reaction which combines two units of α-D-glucose 1-phosphate to form one unit of maltose.
+The phosphate (P_{i}) groups leave as orthophosphate:

-This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
+This enzyme characterised from spinach (Spinacia oleracea) belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is alpha-D-glucose-1-phosphate:alpha-D-glucose-1-phosphate 4-alpha-D-glucosyltransferase (dephosphorylating).